Japan approves Gilead Sciences' remdesivir as COVID-19 drug

-Japan has approved Gilead Sciences Inc's remdesivir as a treatment for COVID-19, the health ministry said on Thursday, making it the country's first officially authorized drug for the coronavirus disease.
+Japan on Thursday approved Gilead Sciences Inc's remdesivir as a treatment for COVID-19, making it the country's first officially authorized drug to tackle the coronavirus disease.
 Japan reached the decision just three days after the U.S. drugmaker filed for fast-track approval for the treatment.

-Remdesivir will be given to patients with severe COVID-19 symptoms, a Japanese health ministry official said at a press briefing.
+"There has so far been no coronavirus medicine available here so it is a significant step for us to approve this drug," a Japanese health ministry official said at a press briefing.
+Remdesivir will be give to patients with severe COVID-19 symptoms, he added.
 With no other approved treatments for COVID-19, interest in the drug is growing around the world.
-Remdesivir was granted authorization last week by the U.S. Food and Drug Administration for emergency use for the disease caused by the coronavirus.
+Administered by intravenous infusion, it was granted authorisation last week by the U.S. Food and Drug Administration for emergency use for the disease caused by the novel coronavirus.

+Gilead says the drug has improved outcomes for people suffering from the respiratory disease and has provided data suggesting it works better when given in the early stages of infection.
+Japan, with just over 16,000 infections and under 800 deaths, has recorded fewer cases than other major industrialized nations.

 - READ MORE ON: